djascorp/angular-mystore/README.md

 - View the contents of the shopping cart
 - Remove products from the shopping cart

+## Architecture

+The MyStore project follows a modular architecture that separates the code into different modules and components.

+### src Folder

+The project's source code is located in the ``src`` folder.
+This folder contains the following subfolders:

+- ``app``: This folder contains the main code for the application, including components, services, and modules.

+- ``assets``: This folder contains static assets, such as images and stylesheets.

+### app Folder
+The app folder contains the following subfolders:

+- ``components``: This folder contains reusable components used throughout the application, such as a product card component and a shopping cart component.

+- ``layout``: This folder contains layout components used to structure the application, such as a header and footer component.

+- ``services``: This folder contains services used to retrieve data from a backend API, such as a product service and a shopping cart service.

+- ``types``: This folder contains TypeScript types used throughout the application, such as a product type and a shopping cart item type.

+- ``app.component``: This is the main component that is bootstrapped by Angular and serves as the entry point for the application.

+- ``app.module``: This is the main module that declares the components and services used by the application and imports any required modules.

+By following this modular architecture, the MyStore project is organized in a way that makes it easy to add and modify features as the application grows.

 ## Contributing

 If you would like to contribute to MyStore, please create a pull request on GitHub.
 Before contributing, please ensure that you have installed all dependencies and have run the application to ensure it works correctly.